CMU-SAFARI/MQSim/README.md

 15. **Variance_Request_Size:** if the request size distribution is set to NORMAL, then this parameter determines the variance of I/O request sizes in sectors.
 Range = {all non-negative integer values}.
 16. **Seed:** the seed value that is used for random number generation.
 Range = {all positive integer values}.
 17. **Average_No_of_Reqs_in_Queue:** average number of I/O requests enqueued in the host-side I/O queue (i.e., the intensity of the generated flow).
 This parameter is used in QUEUE_DEPTH mode of request generation.
 Range = {all positive integer values}.
-18. **Intensity:** the average bandwidth of I/O requests (i.e., the intensity of the generated flow) in sectors per seconds.
-MQSim uses this parameter in ARRIVAL_RATE mode of request generation.
+18. **Bandwidth:** the average bandwidth of I/O requests (i.e., the intensity of the generated flow) in bytes per seconds.
+MQSim uses this parameter in BANDWIDTH mode of request generation.
 19. **Stop_Time:** defines when to stop generating I/O requests in nanoseconds.
 20. **Total_Requests_To_Generate:** if Stop_Time is set to zero, then MQSim's request generator considers Total_Requests_To_Generate to decide when to stop generating I/O requests.

 ## Analyze MQSim's XML Output
 You can use an XML processor to easily read and analyze an MQSim output file.
 For example, you can open an MQSim output file in MS Excel.
 Then, MS Excel shows a set of options and you should choose "Use the XML Source task pane".
 The XML file is processed in MS Excel and a task pane is shown with all output parameters listed in it.
 In the task pane on the right, you see different types of statistics available in the MQSim's output file.
 To read the value of a parameter, you should:<br />
-1. Drag and drop that parameter from the task souce pane to the Excel sheet.,<br />
+1. Drag and drop that parameter from the task source pane to the Excel sheet.,<br />
-2. Right click on the cell that you have dropped the parameter and select: *XML* > *Refresh XML Data*.
+2. Right click on the cell that you have dropped the parameter and select *XML* > *Refresh XML Data* from the drop-down menue.